- There are three types of group benefit plans: traditional group health insurance, health spending accounts, and hybrid plans

 Apart from Quebec, employer-sponsored benefits like prescription drugs, vision and dental are not taxable.

-Which are the top three health insurance companies in Canada?
+What are the different types of group health insurance in Canada?

 Which are the best group health insurance companies in Canada?